chefbarschdev/WEB_01/README.md

 `execute_sql` RPC is enabled in your Supabase project so the initialization can run successfully.
 Duplicate sign ups are detected and return a `409` response.

+Ensure **Row Level Security** is enabled for the `waitlist` table since the anon key is exposed on the frontend.
+The initialization script creates simple insert/select policies for you.

-When deploying to Netlify, define these variables in your site's **Environment Variables** settings so the edge functions can connect to Supabase during runtime.
+When deploying to Netlify, you can install the official **Supabase Extension** from the Netlify Integrations catalog.
+The extension automatically injects `SUPABASE_URL`, `SUPABASE_SERVICE_ROLE_KEY` and `SUPABASE_ANON_KEY` into both your deploys and `netlify dev` sessions.
+This removes the need to manually copy `.env` files.
+If you prefer not to use the extension, define these variables manually in your site's **Environment Variables** settings so the edge functions can connect to Supabase during runtime.

 Set `ALLOWED_ORIGIN` to your site's domain to control which origin may call the waitlist API.
 Example: